 At Dehlinger, our focus is on estate-grown wines with strong varietal and regional character.
-We produce wine in very limited quantities, bottling only 7000 cases of wine annually.
+Our production is limited, bottling only 7000 cases of wine annually.
 If you are interested in acquiring Dehlinger wines, we encourage you to join our allocation list.

 Dehlinger Pinot noirs, sourced from our estate vineyards on Vine Hill Road, are considered a reference point for the variety in the Russian River Valley.
 Luscious and balanced, with a striking purity of fruit, these wines capture the potential of this great winegrowing region.

 The 25 acres of Pinot noir vines were planted in two main groupings: the first between 1975-1989, and the second between 2011-2014.
 The clones of Pinot noir are primarily Pommard and Swan, with smaller amounts of Martini, Clone 943, Calera, and Mount Eden.
 The property thus features a diversity of vine ages, soil types, and clones, and our winemaking approach centers on studying individual sections of land and the wines they produce.

 In a typical vintage, we ferment some 25 different lots (or batches) of Pinot noir, each composed of grapes grown on separate areas of the Dehlinger property, allowing the wine from each area of the vineyard to express its unique topography.
 As the wines develop in barrel, we are tasked with finding the most harmonious combinations of these distinct lots by creating blends that highlight the best traits the vintage has to offer.